 I have a full time job.
 I have an active circle of friends.
 I’m living in a foreign country and like to explore when I have the time.
 I have hobbies that I’m devoted to.
-How the hell do I manage a 5 month old puppy on top of all that?
+How the hell do I manage a five-month-old puppy on top of all that?

 It definitely gets tough for me, since I live alone and there’s no babysitter next door that I can call up.
 I don’t have parents or a sibling or anyone else that might be home when I’m not.
 It’s just me.
 I’m responsible for feeding, washing, grooming, disciplining, exercising and most importantly, loving my puppy.